lucas-albers-lz4/irr/docs/cli-reference.md

 ## Command Overview

-The `irr` (Image Relocation and Rewrite) tool provides commands and options for inspecting, overriding, and validating image references in Helm charts.
+The `irr` (Image Relocation and Rewrite) tool provides commands and options for inspecting, overriding, validating, and configuring image references in Helm charts.

 ## Global Flags